Hashem-Poya/CLI-HMIS-PYTHON/README.md

 # Python CLI Contacts App
-The **Python Cli Contacts App** is a simple Command-line program which written in Python programming language.
+The ** CLI Hotem-Mangement-System ** is a simple Command-line program which written in Python programming language.
-This app stores data in Excel File as database.
+This app stores data in Excel Files as database.
 ## Features
 - This app can do these operatins:
 - Storing customer Data such as id, name, address, check-in-date, and out
 - Storing Hotel room info such as id, room-no, price.
 - Storing Hotel Food info like: id, food name, food price
-- after adding customer, food, and assigning room the app can generate a bill as pdf format
+- after adding customer, food, and assigning room to the specific customer the app calculate the customer payment and then automatically generate the pdf format bill for the customer it will geneate in the home directory of this project

 ## Getting started
 - python interpreter must be installed in your computer